jozin36/assignment-gis/README.md

 **Application description**:

-A web application showing nearbay parking lots in the Bratislava city and nearbay neighbourhood.
-The parking lots will be sorted by distance to the user in the sidebar.
-The size of parking areas are indicated by the size of the landmark on the map.
-User can filter parking lots by distance or size.
+A web application showing nearbay parking lots in the London city and its neighbourhood.
-A user can hihglight the shortest route to the choosen parking lot.
+The user can filter parking lots according to distance, region or limit.
+The application also show a heatmap of car_accidents in centre of the city.
+User can also filter parking lots based on proximity to the nearbay car accidents.

 **Data source**: [Open Street Maps](https://www.openstreetmap.org/)

-**Technologies used**: ReactJS, NodeJS, PostGIS
+**Technologies used**: Php, Lumen, JS, PostGIS, Leaflet, MapBox